x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 - Click **Next**, and give the connector a name.

-- On the next screen, choose the option **By verifying that the IP address of the sending server matches one of these IP addresses that belong to your organization**, and add the IP address from step 1.
+- On the next screen, choose the option **By verifying that the IP address of the sending server matches one of these IP addresses that belong to your organization**, and add the IP address from Step-1.

 - Leave all the other fields with their default values, and select **Save**.